taraliu23/EYES-4-DARKNESS/README.md

 42 poems in this poem set are named after a place in Beijing, for example, 故宫(the Palace Museum), so I use Gaode Map Web API to geocode them and locate them into a map in QGIS **(by Add delimited text layer tool, with the '1991_1993.csv' as input)** to visualize and find patterns.

-This is the geocode map in Chinese,
+This is the geocode map in Chinese.
 ![geocode_english](assets/geocoding_poem_place.png)

 This is the geocode map in English.